Updated: Apr 24

 January 9th, 2019

 Today was a hard day.
 Today is January 9th which consisted of 3 doctors appoints: 2 oncologist visits and 1 fertility visit.
 I had decided that I'm going to freeze my eggs.
 I thought everything with my fertility was coming together despite that problematic dermoid cyst I have going on in the right ovary.
 I was referred to Nashville where I met with a doctor who originally said he could go through the cyst and get the eggs in the back of my ovary if necessary.
 Sounds like a whole lot of fun, right?
 So there I am, sitting again in those awkward metal stirrups with my gown awkwardly open in the front, waiting for my ultrasound.
 I’ve allowed the resident to be in the room after she pulled me to the side to ask because I figured learning from experience is good, and by now I’ve dropped that shyness.
 She was in for a treat as well.
 My ovary decided to develop a second, even bigger cyst to complement the first, all of which had developed in the last week.
 This cyst is called a hemorrhagic cyst which has the ability to go away on its own which we’re hoping is the case.
 Of course, this has a potential of torsion, and I’m now starting to think everything causes torsion.
 How are people so active with all these risks I’m thinking?!
-But then again, I did climb a mountain 3 weeks before going to the doctor with abdominal pain, so maybe just the knowing that it’s there is the real stress.
+But then again, I did climb a small mountain 3 weeks before going to the doctor with abdominal pain, so maybe just the knowing that it’s there is the real stress.
 For now, I sit, I wait, and I ride this menstrual cycle out.